evanderknaap/cbdemo/README.md

 # README

-Demos of streaming data into BigQuery using pyspark jobs.
+Demos of streaming data into BigQuery using pyspark jobs and Data Fusion.
 - The first demo is running locally on a textSocketStream
 - The second demo runs on dataproc
+- The third demo runs on DataFusion

 ## Demo 1